brooklynrail/brooklynrail-platform/content/people/samuel-r-delany.md

 name: Samuel R. Delany
 first_name: Samuel
 last_name: Delany
-short_bio: "Novelist and critic **Samuel R. Delaney** taught literature and creative writing at the University of Massachusetts and Temple University, and won four Nebula Awards and a Hugo Award by the time he was 27.
-He was inducted into the Science Fiction Hall of Fame in 2002, by which time he’d also been chosen by the _Lambda Literary Report_ as one of the 50 people who had done the most to change our view of gayness in the last half-century.
-In 2013, he was named the 31st Damon Knight Memorial Foundation Grand Master by the Science Fiction and Fantasy Writers of America.
-Delany is the author of several novels and collections of critical essays. "
+short_bio: "In 2016, **Samuel R. Delany** was inducted into the New York State Writers Hall of Fame.
+He is the author of _Babel-17_, _Nova, Dhalgren_, _Dark Reflections, Atlantis: Three Tales_, the _Return to Nevèrÿon_ series, an autobiography, _The Motion of Light in Water_, and the paired essays _Times Square Red / Times Square Blue_. _Dark Reflections_ won the Stonewall Book Award for 2008, and in 2015 he won the Nicolas Guillén Award for Philosophical Literature, in 1997 the Kessler Award for LGBTQ Studies, and only this year, the Anisfield-Wolf Award.
+He has won Nebula Awards from the Science Fiction Writers of America, and two Hugo Awards from the World Science Fiction Convention.
+In 2013, he was made a Grand Master of Science Fiction, following in the steps of Asimov, Heinlein, and Le Guin."
 portraits:
   - media: 2021/05/samuel-r-delany
 website: https://www.samueldelany.com/